-If you’re just getting into the world of programming, deciding on which tech stack to pursue can be a challenge, especially with so many new frameworks popping up each day.
+If you’re just getting into the world of programming, deciding on which tech stack to pursue and learn can be a challenge, especially with so many new frameworks popping up each day.
 At some point, you may even start to confuse programming languages with frameworks with tools.

 There are also many DIY ways to build a website, such as Squarespace and WordPress.
 These are great when you want to make a simple marketing website, and even experienced programmers take advantage of them to save time with responsive templates that already look good.
 However, for programming fundamentals, you’ve got to know how to build a fullstack app from scratch.